 It is my Bill, the Children's Digital Safety Bill.

-I thank Senator Freeman.
+I thank the Senator.

 I was just going to explain it.
 I advise the Members of the proposed legislation, namely, the Children's Digital Safety Bill 2018, which seeks to fill a gap in regulations as regards access to unsafe online material, in particular content containing an encouragement and incitement to suicide and the encouragement of prolonged nutritional deprivation that would have the effect of exposing a child to risk to death or endangering health.

-The reason I am so concerned about this is that although the good news is that we have seen a decrease in suicide among many of the cohorts of people in Ireland there has been an increase in young female teenage suicides.
+The reason I am so concerned about this is that although the good news is that we have seen a decrease in suicide among many of the cohorts of people in Ireland, there has been an increase in young female teenage suicides.
 That is because they can, whether by accident or deliberately, have access to methods on how to take their life or how to starve themselves.
 That is causing me great concern.
 It is something the House should be addressing and legislating for.

-I also wish to mention the Health (Regulation of Termination of Pregnancy) Bill which is coming before the House.
+I also wish to mention the Health (Regulation of Termination of Pregnancy) Bill which is being brought before the House.
 It is an extremely important Bill.
 It is a very sensitive subject and I hope there will be what Senator Mullen ironically called "a respectful debate".
 The issue is very complex.

-It would be a mistake to rush into it and I think the Government is making a mistake in this respect.
+It would be a mistake to rush into it and I think the Government is making a mistake in that respect.
 It is not appropriate to lay this burden on general practitioners.
 I see no reason we should not have clinics for this as it is in clinics that this should be delivered.
 Perhaps I should leave my comments on this issue for the debate.